 Toptal helps freelance engineers, programmers, coders, and developers connect with companies.
 Their blog is extremely thorough and dives deep into its topics.
 Many of the freelancers using Toptal write posts.
 So there are many contributors to the blog and each is a specialist in their field.
 This makes the blog versatile and specialized.
 It also allows for a continuous and robust flow of content.
 There’s always something new.
 They break up the Engineering Blog section into the following topics: mobile, web front-end, back-end, and data science and databases.

 Jeff Atwood is the writer for the blog Coding Horror.
-And he’s known for useful posts filled with humor.
+And he’s known for useful posts filled with humor (hey, no one ever said that software engineering blogs have to be dull).
 Atwood likes to look at software development from the user, or human, perspective.
 His belief that computers are really just a “reflection of the people using them” gives his blog a unique perspective.
 His posts are easy to digest and often focus on new technology.
 He doesn’t post many tutorials since he’s the co-founder of StackExchange which covers most of the how-to articles.
 You may want to peruse YouTube channels about software development if you’re on the lookout for tutorials.

 Joel Spolsky is the mastermind behind the blog Joel on Software and he’s become one of the tried-and true software bloggers.
 Incidentally, he’s Jeff Atwood’s partner as the co-founder of StackExchange.
 He started publishing on his blog back in 2000.
 He’s still writing posts, but not as often as he used to.
 That said, his older posts are still great to reference.
 For instance, his post, Strange and maddening rules, talks about how to best overcome programming roadblocks or questions.